Northstar Line: Pandemic and future

 Metro Transit and MnDOT in combination with three counties that Northstar operates in, Anoka County, Hennepin County, and Sherburne County, agreed to a master funding agreement in 2018 that covered operating expenses through 2022.
 Anoka County ceased paying their financial contribution by the second half of 2020.
 The county requested a reduced payment due to reduced ridership.
 By 2022, the county owed Metro Transit $7.9 million for operating expenses stretching from 2020 to 2022.
 Special event service to Minnesota Twins games was not offered in 2022 due to the funding issue.
 Northstar served 81,561 rides to 64 Minnesota Twins games in 2019.

 Anoka County ended up paying Metro Transit for 2020 and 2021 operating expenses after the 2021 bill was reduced from nearly $6 million to $1.95 million due to funds from BNSF and federal COVID relief bills.
 For the 2022 operating budget, Anoka County considered a $1.95 million payment to be their "full and final payment for 2022" despite Metro Transit requesting $4.6 million.
 Anoka County argued that they are paying the same amount from their 2021 bill for 2022 because the same amount of service is being offered while Metro Transit states it cannot increase service without covering the full operating costs of the line.

-The Metropolitan Council is conducting a study on the future of Northstar post pandemic but the study will not produce any decisions or recommendations.
-The study is tentatively expected to be completed the winter of 2022–2023.
+The Metropolitan Council conducted a study on the future of Northstar post pandemic but the study was not intended to produce any decisions or recommendations.
+The study was completed in March 2023.

+Construction of the Northern Lights Express Intercity passenger train from Downtown Minneapolis to Duluth may add a transfer station at Coon-Rapids Foley Boulevard to allow for transfers between Northstar and NLX trains to other Amtrak intercity routes.

+On October 2, 2023, service was increased to four round trips every weekday, including one reverse peak trip.
+Special event service returned, serving Twins and Vikings games.
+There is still no weekend service.
+An increase in the sales tax in the seven-county metropolitan area approved in the 2023 Minnesota legislative session would help cover the increased expenses.

+On February 23, 2025, Minnesota State House Representative Jon Koznick, serving as the chair of the House Transportation Finance and Policy Committee and historical critic of Northstar, advanced a bill in the state house to terminate operations on the line, claiming that the line does not reduce congestion.
+Shortly after Koznick's bill was sent to the General Register, the Minnesota Department of Transportation and Metropolitan Council released a statement that the agencies had "jointly started the process to explore transitioning to bus service."
+In August 2025, the agency officially announced the termination of the line in favor of bus service, to go into effect in January 2026.